-Discussions concluded that all relevant GHG based on the most up to date IPCC Assessment Report (AR6) and not just CO_2 should be included in the assessment of emissions.
+Discussions concluded that all relevant GHG based on the most up to date IPCC Assessment Report (AR6) and not just CO2 should be included in the assessment of emissions.
 Further, the most up-to-date IPCC 100-year global warming potential factors should be adopted, and the energy values must use the lower heating value (LHV).

 Although hydrogen is an indirect GHG, it is still uncertain its global warming potential.
 Thus, for the purpose of these criteria hydrogen emissions will not be part of the GHG accounting yet.
 The criteria will be revised periodically, and once research developed further and there is more available data on hydrogen emissions and GWP, the criteria will be updated, and hydrogen will be included in the GHG accounting.
+Hydrogen leaks will be addressed from a detection, monitoring, and mitigation perspective.

-3.3.2 Scope 1, 2 and 3 emissions
+3.3.2 System boundaries and Scope 1, 2 and 3 emissions

-The scope of emissions is another important aspect to define as part of the criteria development process.
+The system boundaries and scope of emissions are important aspects to define as part of the criteria development process.
 It influences the focus of the analysis and sets the boundaries for the calculation of emissions intensity.
 Scope 1 emissions are direct process emissions, scope 2 are indirect emissions from purchased electricity, heat, and power; and scope 3 emissions are indirect emissions from extraction and manufacture of raw materials and fuels that are not included in scope 2 (all these also known as scope 3 upstream emission) and include waste disposal and product end use (these also known as scope 3 downstream emissions) and many others.

-By conducting a cradle-to-site life cycle assessment, the scope 1, 2, and partially scope 3 emissions are covered.
+By conducting a cradle-to-site life cycle assessment, which is cradle to gate plus transportation emissions, the scope 1, 2, and partially scope 3 emissions are covered.
 For the aim of the Climate Bonds Criteria, only scope 3 emissions from purchased goods, plus transportation emissions to the site where the product is used, must be considered.
 Transportation emissions contribute to the total GHG emissions of hydrogen.
 For example, local hydrogen production in an exporter country can be low carbon.
 Still, once it is transported long distances, the total emission could be higher and not classified as a low-carbon alternative to decarbonising other sectors.
-Although these criteria focus on hydrogen production activities, transport emissions should be included in the carbon intensity benchmark, as part of the system boundary.
+Transport emissions should be included in the carbon intensity benchmark, as part of the system boundary.
 The proposal is to use a compatible production and transport emissions benchmark using an LCA approach, regardless of the production and delivery pathway combination.

 The following figure illustrates how the scope of emissions at the corporate level relates to life cycle stages at the product level.
 The dotted line shows the system boundary for the LCA, and the scope of emissions covered.
+Because there are no CO2 emissions from hydrogen combustion, excluding end-use emissions does not affect the GHG accounting.

-Figure 7.
-The relationship between the Corporate, Scope 3, and Product Standards for a company manufacturing product A.29
+Figure 7: The relationship between the Corporate, Scope 3, and Product Standards for a company manufacturing product A30